Bed Bugs [Cimex lectularius]

 - Curtains, soft furnishings and any clothing that may provide potential harbourages should also be removed for thorough washing or dry cleaning

 - To kill all bed bug stages, materials need to be washed in hot water (> 49º C for > 10 minutes) with soap or detergent before drying in a hot dryer (> 60º C for > 20minutes)

 - Vacuuming exposed surfaces or resting sites is a valuable first step in removing a significant number of nymphs and adult bed bugs

 - Using a high efficiency particulate air (HEPA) filtered vacuum will ensure the many allergens associated with bed bugs and their debris are also removed

 - Vacuum bags should be removed immediately, sealed tightly inside a plastic bag and either incinerated or placed in the normal rubbish collection

-Because bed bugs will move from treated to untreated areas it is important to ensure that any neighboring rooms are also treated.
-Although not a statutory requirement, access to treated areas should be restricted until the deposit is dry.
-The time this takes will depend on conditions with good ventilation speeding drying.
+Adjoining rooms must also be treated as bed bugs will move away from treated areas.
+Although not a statutory requirement, access to these areas should be restricted until the deposit is dry.
 As a rule, a one hour exclusion period should generally be sufficient.